stanfordnlp/dspy/docs/api/language_model_clients/about_prompt_visible.md

-# How to make the prompt visible

-## Langfuse
+# Prompt Visiblity through Langfuse

-We have now integrated langfuse as one of the tracker.
+We have now integrated Langfuse as one of the trackers.

-How to configure langfuse?[langfuse details](https://langfuse.com/docs/deployment/self-host) .
+How to configure Langfuse?[Langfuse details](https://langfuse.com/docs/deployment/self-host) .

-### install langfuse.
+### Install Langfuse.

 ```shell
 pip install langfuse
 ```

-After that, you will get three environment variables, they are `LANGFUSE_SECRET_KEY`、`LANGFUSE_PUBLIC_KEY` and `LANGFUSE_HOST`.
+Additionally, configure the following environment variables: `LANGFUSE_SECRET_KEY`、`LANGFUSE_PUBLIC_KEY` and `LANGFUSE_HOST`.

-Just write the environment variables and langfuse will automatically read them.

-If you are using **openai** or **azure_openai**, then your preparations are now complete.
+If you are using **openai** or **azure_openai**, your LMs are configured.

-for other modules, you need to manually configure and call.
+For other LM providers, you need to configure the Langfuse tracker and call it manually.

 ### example